hamza-els/Autonomous-recruitment-project/README.md

 - `.get_results` to see how the simulation went
 - `.run()` to run the simulation.

+You can also get the centerline of the track, parameterized by distance, using the `centerline` function.

 In order to run this simulation, you'll need to install `casadi`, `matplotlib`, and `numpy`.
 All can be installed with `pip` (ie, `pip install casadi matplotlib numpy`)